CULTURAL PROTOCOL IN AUSTRALIA

 WELCOME TO COUNTRY

-As visitors to Brisbane you we be welcomed to the traditional land of the Turrbal, Ugarapul/Yugarapul and Jagera peoples during a Welcome to Country.
+As visitors to Brisbane you will be welcomed to the traditional land of the Turrbal, Yugara and Jagera peoples during a Welcome to Country.

 This is an ancient custom and culturally significant ceremony for Indigenous Australians and is always carried out by the Traditional custodians of the land.
 A Welcome to Country can be expressed through traditional dance, smoking ceremony, song, storytelling and speeches and will vary between Traditional Owner groups.

 At many events during APAM you will be part of an Acknowledgement of Country.
 An Acknowledgement of Country involves visitors recognising the original Indigenous custodians of the land.
 It demonstrates respect for Aboriginal and Torres Strait Islander peoples and their relationship with their Country and land.